 - Traffic Safety Section

-Lt.
-Small has 23 years of progressive law enforcement experience to include Patrol Operations, Investigations Sergeant, Narcotics Detective, SWAT and Special Enforcement Officer.
-Lt.
-Small Holds a Bachelor of Science degree in Human Resource Management from Arizona State University.
-Lt.
-Small is an AZPOST General Instructor and an Academy Instructor in various law related topics.
-Lt.
-Small is a graduate of the Arizona Leadership Program and the FBI LEEDA Command Institute for Law Enforcement Executives.
+Lieutenant Small has 23 years of progressive law enforcement experience to include patrol operations, Investigations Section Sergeant, narcotics detective, SWAT and special enforcement officer.
+Lieutenant Small holds a Bachelor of Science degree in Human Resource Management from Arizona State University.
+He is an AZPOST General Instructor and an Academy Instructor in various law related topics.
+Lieutenant Small is a graduate of the Arizona Leadership Program and the FBI LEEDA Command Institute for Law Enforcement Executives.

 This unit provides for the systematic and secure transportation, handling and storage of items of evidence to include stolen and recovered property and found property in accordance with Arizona State Law and Prescott Police Department Policy.

 If you would like to drop unused prescription drugs off at the City of Prescott Police Department, you can do so during the hours of 8am to 5pm Monday through Friday.
 Please remove your pills/capsules/tablets from their containers and or bottles and put them all into a Ziploc bag.

 - No syringes or sharpies (You can place those into a medical container or a heavy plastic or metal container.
 Duct tape them shut with a “DO NOT RECYCLE” label and dispose in your regular trash.

 All evidence, found property, and safekeeping property will be released by the property custodians during the following hours:

 - Wednesday: 9am to 4pm